SathvikKS/T-Load/README.md

 #
 ## Follow these steps to install T-Load
 ### Step 1
-(If you have a Previous Version of T-load, Please do the following steps, else please skip to step 2) cd $HOME
+(If you have a Previous Version of T-load, Please do the following steps, else please skip to ### Step 2)
+cd $HOME
 rm -rf T-Load
 #